Perrshan/Data-Structure-Tutorial/tree.md

 Each node will have a value, as well as pointers towards their left and right nodes whether they are None or an actual node.

-We also need to initialize the tree by creating the following class
+We also need to initialize the tree by creating the following class.

 ```python